 - 2 telephone calls, telex, fax messages or emails

-Compensation for delays and involuntarily denied boarding is based on the distance flown and origin of the flight.
+Compensation for delays and involuntarily denied boarding is based on the distance flown and the origin of the flight.

 - €250 – 1,500 km or less